 Best known among private client tax specialists for his work on the ‘Icebreaker’ partnership scheme litigation, where he acted on behalf of the Revenue.
 He also has a strong taxpayer-side practice on residence and domicile matters, and on tax scheme litigation.

-Field Court Tax Chambers specialises in private and corporate tax matters, both contentious and non-contentious.
-With experience in the UK courts, the European Court of Justice, the Privy Council and other courts overseas, clients have included governments, tax authorities, multinational corporations, charities and celebrities.
-Practice managers Marie Burke and Stephanie Talbot are described as ‘user-friendly’.
+‘Highly regarded’ Field Court Tax Chambers has expertise in private and corporate tax matters, both contentious and non-contentious.
+Members have appeared not only in the UK courts, but also in the European Court of Justice, the Privy Council and other courts overseas.
+Clients have included governments, tax authorities, multinational corporations, charities and celebrities.
+Practice managers Marie Burke and Stephanie Talbot are described as ‘helpful, prompt and efficient’.
 Offices in: London

 Field Court Tax Chambers (Chambers Of Patrick C Soares) has been recommended in the following 2 practice areas:

-Tax – corporate and VAT – Tax – corporate – Leading juniors – Imran Afzal Very proactive and commercial in his approach, and also a pleasure to work with
+– Tax – corporate and VAT – Tax – corporate – Leading sets

 Members of Field Court Tax Chambers are ‘highly spoken of’ and are skilled at tax litigation and international advisory work.

 Patrick Way QC acted for the taxpayer in Tony Mackay v HMRC, a major case about the ordinary residence status of an individual.
 ‘He is very efficient and approachable.’